dzlab/dzlab.github.io/_posts/2019-02-02-X-Degrees-Separation.md

     features_batch = preds.mean(-1).mean(-1)
 {% endhighlight %}

 Then to speed up the calculation of distance between each image, apply a [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) to compress those features into orthogonal feautre vectors.
+So instead of a feature vector of 512 per image we end up with smaller vector (says dozen).
+Also PCA should be good at capturing most of the information in this new space.

-This is done simply as follows:
+The calculation of princial components is done simply as follows:
 {% highlight python %}
 import fbpca
 (U, s, Va) = fbpca.pca(features, k=10, raw=True, n_iter=10)